10 Best Things to Do in Valencia, Spain in 2023

 If you like spending time in the kitchen and impressing your guests with delicious foods inspired by your travels, learning to cook a traditional paella is one of the best things to do in Valencia.

-Paella is often referred to as Spain’s national dish, but few people know that it was first cooked in the villages surrounding Albufera lake, just south of Valencia.
-The original recipe calls for chicken, rabbit, snails and vegetables.
-Seafood and vegetarian paella weren’t invented until much later.
+Paella is often referred to as Spain’s national dish, but few people know that it was first cooked in the villages surrounding Albufera Lake, just south of Valencia.
+The original recipe calls for chicken, rabbit, and vegetables.
+Yes, that’s correct!
+One of the most surprising paella facts is the seafood and vegetarian versions weren’t invented until much later.

 These days, restaurants in Valencia pride themselves in serving some of the best paella.
 But a few cooking schools in the city also offer paella-making classes.
 So if you are open to a unique and delicious way to experience Valencia’s culture and cuisine a paella cooking class might be exactly what you’re looking for.

-During such a workshop, you’ll get your hands dirty in the kitchen while learning the secrets of the world’s most famous rice dish and devour spoonfuls of it too.
+During such a workshop, you’ll get your hands dirty in the kitchen while learning the secrets of the world’s most famous rice dish and devouring spoonfuls of it too.

 6. Clap along to the beat at a dazzling flamenco show